btahir/deoldify_and_edvr/README.md

 Probably one of the best implementations of transforming video is DeOldify.
 I'm a huge fan of how they setup the workflow of handling video and leverage Google Colab Forms to let people play with it like an App.

-My motivation for this approach was to generalize DeOldify where it can take pretty much any GAN model and trasnform a video.
+My motivation for this approach was to generalize DeOldify where it can take pretty much any GAN model and transform a video.
 Plug and play.
 I tried it with some Style Transfer and ESRGAN models and it worked fine.

 This particular notebook is customized to EDVR rather than the fully generalized one I hope to get to.

-The reason is EDVR isn't quite as straightforward as other models (it doesn't transform one image at a time and there can be memory issues if the group of images passed isn't handled).
+The reason is EDVR isn't quite as straightforward as other models (it doesn't transform one image at a time and there can be memory issues if the group of images passed isn't handled properly).

 ## Instructions